Sewage Treatment Plants

 As sewage treatment specialists, Independent Drainage helps residents and business owners to establish long-term sewage treatment solutions, with sewage treatment plant installation and ongoing servicing.

 Our team of sewage treatment specialists works with all types of sewage treatment plants, and can install systems tailored to your situation.
 The following are some of the most common installations we come across and carry out.

 THE MOST COMMON TYPES OF SEWAGE TREATMENT PLANTS ARE:

 ACTIVATED SLUDGE PROCESS

-In all activated sludge plants, once the sewage has been ‘aerated’ long enough, excess sewage liquor is discharged into a clarification chamber where live bacteria settle to the bottom, dead bacteria rise to the top and form a crust with a clear liquid in the middle.
-This clean water is then discharged into either a water course, Drainage field or a soakaway.
+Once the sewage has been aerated for long enough, excess liquid is discharged into a clarification chamber, where live bacteria settle to the bottom.
+Dead bacteria rise to the top, leaving clean water in the middle – which can then be discharged safely into either a watercourse, drainage field or soakaway.

-A primary settlement chamber holds solids where anaerobic digestion takes place.
-Clarified water then passes into a second chamber containing a submerged media, here it is treated to remove the dissolved constituents by aerobic bacteria, supported by diffused air, ensuring full treatment is achieved before the treated effluent and bacteria flows to a final settlement chamber.
-The final effluent is then discharged to the drainage field, watercourse or Soakaway.
+In a submerged aeration filter, a primary settlement chamber holds solid material.
+This is where anaerobic digestion by bacteria takes place.
+Clarified water then passes into a second chamber containing a submerged media – and here, the water is treated to remove dissolved constituents by aerobic bacteria, supported by diffused air.
+This process ensures that full treatment is achieved before the material flows to a final settlement chamber.
+The final, treated wastewater is discharged to the drainage field, watercourse or soakaway.

-A primary settlement chamber holds solids where anaerobic digestion takes place.
-Clarified water is lifted via an air lift and distributed evenly over the surface of the suspended filter media and digested by aerobic bacteria before entering a third and final chamber.
-The final effluent is then discharged to the drainage field, watercourse or Soakaway.
+In a trickle filter sewage treatment plant, a primary settlement chamber holds solids where anaerobic digestion takes place.
+Clarified water is lifted through by the free passage of air through the filter media, and distributed evenly over the surface.
+Material is digested by aerobic bacteria before entering a third and final chamber.
+The final product is then safely discharged to the drainage field.